Divina Pastora

-Divina Pastora is a municipality located in the Brazilian state of Sergipe.
+Divina Pastora (/pt-BR/, alternatively /diˈɦinɐ pɐʃˈtoɾɐ/) is a municipality located in the Brazilian state of Sergipe.
 The Parish Church of Our Lady of the Divine Shepherd (Igreja Matriz de Nossa Senhora Divina Pastora), a listed historic structure by the National Institute of Historic and Artistic Heritage (IPHAN), was constructed in the late 18th century and is located at the east of the city center.
 Its population was 5,215 (2020) and its area is 92 km2.